Spyder-Academy/spyderacademy/content/education/risk-management/index.md

 author = "Gobi Calls"
 title = "7 Ways to Manage your Risk When Trading" date = "2023-05-16T08:00:00"
-description = "Risk Management" tags = [
+description = "Risk management in trading refers to the identification, analysis, and acceptance or mitigation of trading risks.
+It is an essential component of your broader trading strategy, aimed at minimizing potential losses." tags = [
     "Getting Started",
     "Trading Psychology"
 ]
 +++

-Risk management in trading refers to the identification, analysis, and acceptance or mitigation of trading risks.
-It is an essential component of your broader trading strategy, aimed at minimizing potential losses.

 ## Set Your Trading Budget
 Decide how much of your overall financial resources you're willing to risk on trading.
 A common rule of thumb is to never risk more than 1-2% of your trading account on a single trade.
 This helps to ensure that even a single loss does not significantly impact your ability to continue trading.